 But then we snuck into the neighborhood and saw her car…

-YOU HAVE TO WATCH THE VIDEO.
+YOU HAVE TO WATCH THE VIDEO (just wait for the ad to play.

 She was shocked, overwhelmed and so sweet.
 It’s really, really weird to have a bunch of people (some with cameras) crashing your house with oddly huge smiles on their faces, staring at you.
 She was so lovely and excited and gave us carte blanche to do whatever we wanted with the space.
 The only thing she loved was the sailor painting (a family heirloom), which we loved, too.
 Other than that we knew we’d keep the sofa, but had freedom with the rest of the pieces.